-(9) Entrants should not include their name in either the caption or image title, on the image itself or in any embedded EXIF.
-Apart from this, other EXIF details should be kept intact (eg camera, lens, exposure etc).
+(9) Entrants should not include their name in either the caption or entry title, or on the image itself.
+EXIF details should be kept intact (eg camera, lens, exposure etc).

-(1) An independent panel of experts comprising a chair and judges (“the Jury”) will be appointed by the Organisers to select for exhibition a total of one hundred (100) images and moving images from both the Adult Competition and the Young Competition on the basis of artistic merit, freshness of composition, technical proficiency, and innovation.
+(1) An independent panel of experts comprising a chair and judges (‘the Jury’) will be appointed by the Owners to select and award approximately one hundred (100) submissions for presentation from both the Adult Competition and the Young Competition.

-(2) A further three (3) submissions will be shortlisted by the Jury from the Special Interactive Award: WILD-I based on reporting skills and the combined use of new technologies as appropriate.
-These submissions will be presented exclusively on the Organisers’ website when the Competition Exhibition opens.
+(2) A maximum of three (3) additional submissions will be shortlisted by the Jury from the Special Award: WILD-I. These submissions will be presented exclusively on the Owners’ website when the Competition Exhibition opens.

-(1) From the one hundred (100) images selected by the Jury, the following awards will be given:
+(3) From the submissions selected by the Jury from the Young Competition, the following awards will be given: